juandarr/juandarr.github.io/projects/project-ai-for-robotics.md

 <img class="ui medium right floated rounded image chime zoom medium-amp2" src="../images/ai-robotics/estimations-warped.png">

 <p class="pjustify">In this project, I developed a software pipeline to identify the lane boundaries of a road in a video.
-A series of steps are followed to identify the lanes:
+A series of steps are followed to identify the lanes:</p>

 <ol style="text-align: justify !important;">
 <li> Compute the camera calibration matrix and distortion coefficients given a set of chessboard images. </li>